Conferences and Training

 From 1 August 2016 all bookings are made through CPD Online (Schools' Choice).

 A highlight of the course calendar is the Annual Church School Leaders' Conference in November (see below).
 One place is offered at half-price to schools that contribute to our subscription scheme - others from the same school are welcome at the normal fee.
 Book through Jacqui Studd.

-Details of Summer REQM Network meetings are available here.
+Details of Autumn REQM Network meetings are available here.

 Your first point of contact for information about Courses and Conferences is Jacqui Studd.

 Please click here to see outline details of courses planned for the Autumn 2017 and Spring 2018 terms.

 Our 2017 conference is on Thursday 2 November

 A full programme is being planned with a keynote presentation from The Church of England Foundation for Educational Leadership (Andy Wolfe).
 Representatives from Fischy Music and Christian Aid will also be speaking.
 Several local Headteachers are also geared-up to speak about examples of best practice in their schools.